18121A05Q0/Lenden_club_case-study/README.md

-import re # library to work on string manipulation pd.options.display.float_format = '{:.2f}'.format # Ensures floating-point numbers are displayed with two decimal places instead of the default format pd.options.display.max_columns = None
+import re # library to work on string manipulation pd.options.display.float_format = '{:.2f}'.format # Ensures floating-point numbers are displayed with two decimal places instead of the default format pd.options.display.max_columns = None warnings.filterwarnings('ignore')
-# we can ignore warnings that arise because of any incompatabile versions
-warnings.filterwarnings('ignore')

 ## Data Understanding